JasmineElm/Linux_Upskill_Challenge/00_-_Getting_Started_With_AWS.md

 ## Notes

-1. Although I was using bash to connect to the remote machine, I did try using [putty]() also.
+1. Although I was using bash to connect to the remote machine, I did try using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) also.
 The connection is more involved, your `.pem` file needs [converting](https://aws.amazon.com/premiumsupport/knowledge-center/convert-pem-file-into-ppk/) to a `.ppk` file.
-2. I also tried awscli on a windows machine; the functionality seems to be essentially the same, though I'm nowhere near familiar enough with Windows scripting to write a `.bat` or `.ps1`.
+2. I also tried `awscli` on a windows machine; the functionality seems to be essentially the same, though I'm nowhere near familiar enough with Windows scripting to write a `.bat` or `.ps1`.
+Perhaps doing it all in Python would be possible?
 3. I treated this day more as an exercise in familiarising myself with AWS.
 I think there's a real value in being able to spin up a new instance (and I've not seen a cloud equivalent to Linux Upskill Challenge).